 How many times have you heard your customers say that they came in looking for just one or two items, yet they are standing at checkout with several more?
 The act of purchasing more than intended is a practice known as impulse buying, and it is a practice that can greatly help to improve your revenue.
 Impulses are powerful, and are important to your business…if you know how to tap into them.
-In fact, 80% of all purchases in certain categories are made on impulse.
+According to research conducted by Invesp, "8 out of 10 impulse buys are made in a brick-and-mortar store."
 Here’s how you can capture more impulse buys with eye-catching point of purchase (POP) displays.

 A display that includes more than one item, particularly when they all go together, and make a complete set, can be a powerful suggestion tool.
 For instance, maybe you sell kitchen goods.
 Let’s say your customer comes in looking for a new mixer.
 Creating a display with the mixer, spatulas, whisks, mixing bowls, baking sheets, oven mitts and an apron could convince that customer to invest in some extra new kitchen equipment.
 This is an excellent example of creating a one-stop display complete with all the impulse buys someone would need for a brand-new kitchen.